adrofa/eyes_classifier/README.md

 ## Research Process
-Before fitting the model I estimated dataset's mean and std for normalization (code is here: [`./utils/image_normalization.py`](./utils/image_normalization.py)).
+Before fitting the model I estimated the dataset's mean and std for normalization (code is here: [`./utils/image_normalization.py`](./utils/image_normalization.py)).

 *Loss and accuracy charts below are for the fold-1.*